 Caragh Walsh MBACP

 Before training as a counsellor I worked as an Occupational Therapist in Palliative Care.
 Palliative Care is a branch of medicine helping people where there is no cure but help with the symptoms of an illness is offered instead.
 I currently work as a counsellor in this setting and therefore have more than 10 years experience of working with life-limiting illness and bereavement.

-For a number of years I have volunteered at St Barnabas Counselling Centre.
-This gives me an opportunity to work with a broad variety of people.
-In this setting I have worked with those who have relationship difficulties, life transitions and trauma to name a few of the themes.
+I have also worked with those who have relationship difficulties, life transitions and trauma to name a few of the themes.
 I currently practice from rooms in a Norwich location.

 During counselling sessions we will work together to help you to make sense of what troubles you at this time and how you can build resources for going forward.

 - Bereavement complicated by abuse

 Although this is not an exhaustive list.